IDEELResearch/RTSS_Kisumu_Schisto/README.md

 **Library Loads:** Loads required R libraries, tidyverse and here, necessary for data manipulation and file management tasks.

-1.  **Required Inputs:** Provides a section for required inputs, including the working directory, input file path, minimum bead count, and output file path.
+  1. **Required Inputs:**
+        Prompts users to specify the working directory, input file, minimum bead count, and output file path.

-2.  **Quality Control:**
+  2. **Quality Control - Bead count per Antigen:**

-    -   **Bead Count Analysis:** Reads the input CSV file, extracts bead count data, creates a heatmap visualization of bead counts per well, and exports the heatmap as a PNG file.
-Additionally, it generates a list of wells with bead counts below the specified minimum, exports it as a CSV file, and prints a message confirming the export.
+        Extracts bead count data from the input file and creates a heatmap visualization.

+  3. **Bead Count: per well:**
+        Identifies wells with low bead counts and generates a schematic representation of the plate layout.
+        Exports a list of wells with low bead counts to a CSV file.

+  4. **QC of median MFI data:**
+        Extracts median MFI data from the input file and removes values with bead counts below the specified threshold.
+        Performs BSA subtraction if necessary.

+  5. **Background MFI:**
-    -   **Background Median MFI Analysis:** Calculates the average median MFI for background and non-background samples, creates a bar graph visualization comparing background and non-background MFI values for each analyte, and exports the graph.
+        Averages the median MFI values for background and non-background samples and visualizes the results with a bar graph.

-    -   **Standard Curve Analysis:** Extracts standard samples, identifies dilution factors, and creates standard curve plots for each analyte.
-These plots visualize the relationship between the dilution factor and the logarithmic intensity of the analyte, facilitating standard curve analysis for the dataset.
+  6. **Standard curve:**
+        Extracts standard curve data from the input file and creates standard curves for each analyte.
+        The code runs separately for each analyte and produces individual plots.

 ### [Luminex standardization across multiple plates.Rmd]()

 These code chunks collectively aim to standardize MFI values across multiple plates in Luminex experiments.